Sepideh M. Alavi photo

 Alicia Geng

 Alicia Geng is a doctoral student in School Psychology working with Dr. Erin Dowdy.
-She received her B.A. in Psychology from UC Berkeley, where she worked in several developmental research labs and a child psychology clinic.
-She continued working with children as a researcher at the Autism and Developmental Disorders Research Program at Stanford Medicine, specifically on Naturalistic Developmental Behavioral Interventions (NDBIs).
-As a Justice, Equity, Diversity, and Inclusion (JEDI) scholar, she is particularly interested in exploring cultural differences in parental attitudes and well-being, protective factors in children's mental health, and how schools can better support under-resourced students' social-emotional development.
+She received her B.A. in Psychology from UC Berkeley, where her passion was ignited in several developmental research labs and a child psychology clinic.
+She continued working with children as a researcher and practitioner at the Autism and Developmental Disorders Research Program at Stanford Medicine.
+She is particularly interested in exploring protective factors in Asian American student mental health and how schools can better support students' social-emotional development.
+In her free time, she loves to be out in nature, do combat sports, teach yoga, and read.
 Please feel free to contact her at geng@ucsb.edu

 Yessica Green Rosas